Árpád: Early life

 Árpád was the son of Álmos who is mentioned as the first head of the confederation of the Magyar tribes by all Hungarian chronicles.
 His mother's name and family are unknown.
 According to historian Gyula Kristó, Árpád was born around 845.
 His name derived from the Hungarian word for barley, árpa.

-The Byzantine Emperor Constantine Porphyrogenitus (r.
+The Byzantine emperor Constantine Porphyrogenitus (r.
 913–959) states that the Hungarians "had never at any time had any other prince" before Árpád, which is in sharp contrast to the Hungarian chronicles' report of the position of Árpád's father.
 In Porphyrogenitus's narration, the Khazar khagan initiated the centralization of the command of the Hungarian tribes in order to strengthen his own suzerainty over them.
 The khagan initially wanted to appoint a chieftain named Levedi to lead the Hungarians.
 However, Levedi did not accept this offer and suggested that either Álmos or Árpád should be promoted instead of him.
 The khagan approached the Hungarians with this new proposal.
 They preferred Árpád to his father, because he was "greatly admired for wisdom and counsel and valour, and capable of this rule".
 Thereafter, Árpád was made "prince according to the custom ... of the Chazars, by lifting him upon a shield."
 Constantine Porphyrogenitus erroneously refers to the Magyars as Turks.
 This was a misnomer, as while the Magyars do have some Turkic genetic and cultural influence, and their historical social structure was of Turkic origin, they are not a Turkic people.

 The reliability of the Byzantine emperor's report of Árpád's election is debated by modern historians: for instance, Victor Spinei states that it is "rather vague and scarcely credible", but András Róna-Tas writes that its core is reliable.
 The latter historian adds that Árpád's election was promoted by Álmos, who forced Levedi to renounce his position as kende.
 Accordingly, in Róna-Tas's view, Árpád succeeded Levedi as sacred ruler, or kende, which enabled his father to preserve his own position as the actual leader of the Hungarians, or gyula.

+The 17th century Volga Bulgar compilation Ja'far Tarikh (a work of disputed authenticity) represents Arbat (i.e Árpád) as the son and successor of Almuş (i.e Álmos) and brother of Khássán (i.e Kurszan).